finwave/medical-assistant/README.md

 Open MAMP and select the following menu:
 MAMP -> Preferences -> Server -> Document Root

 Change the folder into the following one:
-"this project"\openai_request
+"this project"/server

 Remember to start the MAMP server by clicking the "Start Servers" button.